Let’s pick the All-Time Greatest Middle-Aged XI

 11. Courtney Walsh – 180 wickets at 21.61 (nine five-fors)

-We also feel obliged to mention that Walsh made 167 runs at 4.28 after he was 35, so he actually managed to deteriorate as a batsman, which is very impressive considering how little room for manoeuvre he had in that regard.
+It’s also worth mentioning that Walsh made 167 runs at 4.28 after he was 35, which means he actually managed to deteriorate as a batsman.
+This is very impressive considering how little room for manoeuvre he had in that regard.

 Thanks to everybody who’s currently funding King Cricket on Patreon.
 Your pledges help us do features like this.
 If you’re not currently a King Cricket patron and you’d like to see us to do more with the site, you can flip us a shiny coin or buy us a pint each month here.
 Don’t feel you have to, but huge thanks if you do.